Aaryan-coder/Movie-Recommendation/README.md

+##Movie Recommendation System

-I have buikt this application using React.js, Firebase and Styled Components.
+I have built this application using React.js, Firebase and Styled Components.

 I have built the following pages within this application: sign in, sign up, browse and the homepage.